Trivia-Crossroads/triviacrossroads/README.md

 Trivia Crossroads is a website where one can go to find members for a Pub Trivia team.
 Additionally, the site lists local Pub Trivia events.

-When one enters their information (contact info, trivia specialty, and availability), their details are store in The Cloud.
+When one enters their information (contact info, trivia specialty, and availability), their details are stored in The Cloud™.
 They are then available for those needing a team member.

 ![XKCD comic The Cloud](http://imgs.xkcd.com/comics/the_cloud.png)